-- 24/7 hotline counseling, information, and referral; - Will go with survivors to hospitals and/or police stations 24/7; - Will go with a survivor to court; - Provide one-to-one counseling and support group counseling; and - Provide primary prevention education; professional training; outreach.
+- 24/7 hotline counseling, information, and referral; - Will go with survivors to hospitals and/or police stations 24/7; - Will go with a survivor to court; - Provide one-to-one counseling and support group counseling; and m.
+State and Federal Remedies

+• Provide primary prevention education; professional training; outreach.